pmadruga/pedromadruga.com/content/blog/From-PoC-to-3.5M-documents-.md

 A bit of context:

 In 2022, I returned to Karnov - a 150 year-old company with offices throughout Europe and over a thousand employees.
 Karnov is a leader in providing information for the legal industry.

-However, fast-forward to the age of industrialized Generative AI, it has been an experience being part of the transformation of the company towards AI, especially with so many competitors out there.
-So Karnov inevitably moved in that direction, leading up to the first large-scale company-wide AI-product: Karnov AI Legal Assistant - KAILA.
+Fast-forward to the age of industrialized Generative AI - when Karnov dived in.

+It has been an incredible experience being part of the transformation of the company towards AI, especially with so many competitors out there.
+Several POC's were created leading up to the first large-scale company-wide AI-product: Karnov AI Legal Assistant - KAILA.

+This blogpost is about KAILA.
 The following is a recollection of events, challenges and learnings that led to KAILA and where it is today.

 # 2023

 ### The first lines of code

-ChatGPT came out in November 2022, powered by GPT3.5, and it changed everything - especially in the legal industry.
+ChatGPT came out in November 2022, powered by GPT3.5, and it changed everything.
 Suddenly, there was worldwide awareness of Generative AI and its capabilities.
+Of course, the hype came along but in the legal industry there were first signs of actual value generated.

 In February 2023, I started experimenting with doing Information Retrieval on law-related documents within Karnov.
 I was using [Haystack](https://haystack.deepset.ai/) at the time, and the term Retrieval Augmented Generation (RAG) wasn't even [popular](https://trends.google.com/trends/explore?date=today%205-y&q=retrieval%20augmented%20generation&hl=en-US) by then - despite the term RAG being coined [in a paper during 2020](https://www.patricklewis.io/publication/rag/) by the very talented Dr. Patrick Lewis.
-The number of vector databases was exploding and at the time I experimented with PineCone and FAISS.
-Both were great for the scale I was working on although, in the end, I opted for different database (Qdrant) - something I'll leave for another blogpost.
+The number of vector databases was exploding and, at the time, I experimented with PineCone and FAISS.
+Both were great for the scale I was working on, although in the end I opted for different database (Qdrant) - something I'll leave for another blogpost.

-The work continued as a down-prioritized side project for a few months.
+The work continued as a side project for a few months.
 Around the summer of 2023, this project was close to go into the “cemitery of the dead experiments”.

 But in a hot summer afternoon in August of the same year, I joined forces with Gustav (then, working with Business Innovation at Karnov Denmark) and we decided to embrace our "healthy disregard for the status quo" and revived the project.
-That decision marked the birth of the proof-of-concept "KAILA - Karnov AI Legal Assistant".
-That same afternoon is where I suggested Gustav the name of the project, which ended being the official name of the final product (in Sweden, the final product was renamed to JUNO AI).
+In hindsight, Gustav's words "let's do it" were a catalyst for this story to happen.
+That decision to revive this proof-of-concept marked the birth of "KAILA - Karnov AI Legal Assistant".
+That same afternoon is where I suggested Gustav the name of the project, which ended up being the official name of the final product (in Sweden, the final product was renamed to JUNO AI).

+This collaboration between business and tech set a fundamental standard that is essential to successful products.
+No silos, just the eternal curiosity for the uncertain.

 Before the project had an internal green light, Gustav and I reached out to a couple of developers who helped building a UI as well as a Ruby backend which wrapped a Python API.
 The developers also helped in creating what came to be the embeddings pipeline.
-These developers were nothing short of amazing and embraced this incredibly uncertain project.
-By then, and even before being a priority, was drawing voluntary interest from the developers working on it: novelty, curiosity and working with AI became the drawing factors to collaborate in this project.
-This help was also incredibly helpful since it allowed me to work on the most critical part: the Information Retrieval Engine - and engine responsible for fetching the correct documents.
+They were nothing short of amazing and embraced this incredibly uncertain project from the moment we pitched them.

+By then, and even before being a priority, this proof-of-concept was drawing voluntary interest from the developers working on it: novelty, curiosity and working with AI became the drawing factors to collaborate in this project.
+This delegation of responsibilities allowed me to work on the most critical part: the Information Retrieval Engine - and engine responsible for fetching the correct documents.

 Then, the proof-of-concept was pitched to management in late 2023, and in early 2024 the project kick-started officially, with the goal of launching in September 2024.